juntao/arenztopia/content/news/Issue 7.md

 OCA: Well, that looks like all the questions we have for you right now, so bye!

 TA: Bye, and thanks for having me!

+This interview was slightly edited for length and clarity.